merces/hem-hashes/README.md

 - Licensed version of Hiew.
 - Windows Vista or newer.

+### Note for Windows XP users

+It is possible to use Hashes with it, but you need the following:

+- Visual C++ Redistributable for Visual Studio v16.7.
+Download it from [here](https://my.visualstudio.com/downloads) (requires a Microsoft account).
+- `bcrypt.dll` in Hiew's folder or any other folder listed in `%PATH%`.
+There's an open source implementation [here](https://github.com/Blaukovitch/bcrypt-XP).

 ## Thanks

 - @taviso for his [kiewtai module](https://github.com/taviso/kiewtai) (I borrowed code from there, but inserted